Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Create a public ip addresss
             - name: sitegateway

-    - **Step 2: Designing a Vnet to simulate a local datacenter**
+    - **Step 2: Build Vnet  to simulate a local datacenter**
+        - Create a Virtual machine along with its Vnet
-        - Go to the main dashboard and select virtual network gateway for a new gateway
+            - Search for virtal machine from the main dashboard
-            - Select name: sitegateway
+            - Create a name, assign the common resource group, select region, availability(no redundancy required), OS image: windows server 2016 datacenter-gen1 size as usual
-            - Type: VPN, Route-based
+            -